← Back to Ask & Appear

 A decision-ready report, not a teaser PDF.

-The paid audit ships with a concise PDF and dashboard record: visibility score, full prompt log, named competitors, source evidence gaps, and prioritized fixes.
-Ask & Appear Monthly can then implement the highest-impact changes and rerun the audit so the owner sees whether AI visibility improved.
+The paid audit ships with a concise PDF plus an interactive improvement panel: full prompt log, named competitors, source evidence gaps, copy-ready resources, owner/webmaster tasks, and a 30-day re-test plan.
+Ask & Appear Monthly can then implement the highest-impact changes and rerun the same prompts so the owner sees whether AI visibility improved.

 Get your $99 AI Visibility Audit